Newsroom

 Artificial intelligence is rapidly becoming a primary interface to the Internet.
 Increasingly, people access information, services, and knowledge through AI systems rather than by navigating websites directly.
 As this shift accelerates, the ability for domain names, email addresses, and digital identifiers to function across languages and scripts becomes even more critical.

 In this opening keynote, Ram Mohan, CODI Co-Founder and Internet Hall of Fame Inductee, will outline why language support is now central to digital participation and how the Internet ecosystem must evolve to ensure that everyone can navigate and benefit from the Internet in their own language.
-The session will set the stage for a broader discussion on the infrastructure, data, and collaboration needed to support multilingual participation in an AI-enabled world.
+He will be joined by Guilherme Canela, Director of the Division for Digital Inclusion and Policies and Digital Transformation at UNESCO, who will emphasize the critical role of Universal Acceptance in achieving global digital inclusion, and the importance of preserving linguistic diversity online for building inclusive knowledge societies.
+Together, they will set the stage for a broader discussion on the infrastructure, data, and collaboration needed to support multilingual participation in an AI-enabled world.

 Format: Opening remarks